johnfitzy/readsb-state-archive/README.md

 ### Create a persistent view

-Create a DuckDB database file once — it stores only the view definition, not the data:
+Create a DuckDB database file once, it stores only the view definition, not the data:

 ```bash
 duckdb ~/aircraft.duckdb